Vasishta N. Simha

-Vasishta Niranjan Simha is an Indian actor and playback singer who primarily appears in Kannada films.
-He is well known for villain roles, including the role of Kamal in K.G.F.
+Vasishta Niranjan Simha is an Indian actor and playback singer who predominantly works in Kannada and Telugu films.
+He is known for playing antagonist roles, with most notable role performance which critical acclaim in KGF (2018–2022).

-Early life

-Vasishta from Mysore, studied in Sharada Vilas School and Sadvidhya School.
-He did his PUC in Sri Sai Sathya Narayana pu college Banaswadi.
-Grabbing an opportunity to work with the music legend, Hamsalekha.
-He shifted base to Bengaluru and completed his graduation from National College, Basavanagudi.

 Career

-In 2011, Vasishta quit his job as a software engineer and decided to enter the Kannada film industry as an actor.
+In 2011, Vasishta quit his job as a software engineer and decided to enter the film industry as an actor.
 He initially worked on an unreleased film titled Hubballi Hudagaru, before having his first release with Arya's Love (2013).
 He subsequently made a breakthrough with his role as the main antagonist in Raja Huli (2013), a remake of the Tamil film, Sundarapandian (2012).
 He later also appeared in Rudra Tandava (2014), a remake of the Tamil film Pandiya Naadu (2013).

 Vasishta then appeared in JKS's bilingual film, Alone, in a leading role alongside Nikesha Patel.
-Portraying the male lead, the film won mixed reviews and the actor managed to get an introduction into the Tamil film industry.
-He made his Telugu debut with the film Narappa in 2021.
-But Vasishta's fame and fanbase raised more and more after he play an important role in K.G.F, where Vasishta played the role of bangalore-based gangster Kamal, one of the major antagonist in the film.
+Portraying the male lead, the actor managed to get an introduction into the Tamil film industry and the film won mixed reviews.
+He made his Telugu film debut with the film Narappa in 2021.
+In KGF, Vasishta played the role of Bangalore-based gangster Kamal, one of the major antagonists in the film.